yurisuika/Isabella/README.md

 Resource packs available as .ZIP archives ready to download!

+Java packs for 1.8 and up (when JSON model support was added) now have some model improvements that were previously relegated to the custom model pack!
+These include adding additional textures for certain block faces, models based on what was previously just transparency, and models that turn flat blocks into full 3D!

 All versions come stock with OptiFine support.
 Check out the threads linked below for other modded versions, remixes, and the original packs!

 #### Snapshot Version